zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/provision-load-adb/provision-load-adb.md

 In this lab, you will:
 - Provision an Autonomous Database instance
-- Create and grant privileges to a user in the Autonomous Database instance
+- Create and grant privileges to a user in the Autonomous Database
-- Load data into the Autonomous Database instance
+- Load data into the Autonomous Database

 ### Prerequisites